Glyphack/Glyphack/content/blog/huec/index.md

 1. Randomly write data into different characteristics to see if the lamp reacts.
 For example we can write `0x00` into all characteristics and see when the lamp turns off.
 This requires guessing what value turns the light on and off and what value changes the color.
 2. Use the app to change properties of the lamp and then read values using Blendr.

-I turned the lamp off and checked what characteristic has `0x00` in it.
+I turned the lamp off using Philips Hue app and checked what characteristic has `0x00` in it.
-It was the `932c32bd-0002-47a2-835a-a8d455b859dd`, which suggests that it's for the power.
+It was the `932c32bd-0002-47a2-835a-a8d455b859dd`, and that was the characteristic that controls power.

 To send and receive data from the lamp there is [Bleak](https://bleak.readthedocs.io/en/latest/).